amedeos/amedeos.github.io/_drafts/2023-01-19-Using-ebpf-on-OpenShift-quick-and-dirty-way.md

 ## Requirements
 Before starting, you'll need:

-#TODO: test on 4.12
-- Working OpenShift 4.10+ cluster, I've only tested this procedure on 4.10 and 4.11 OpenShift clusters, but it may work on all supported 4.x versions (please let me know);
+- Working OpenShift 4.10+ cluster, I've only tested this procedure on 4.10, 4.11, and 4.12 OpenShift clusters, but it may work on all supported 4.x versions (please let me know);
 - cluster-admin grant on the OpenShift cluster;
 - one subscribed RHEL host with **podman** and **buildah** installed or installable; You could use a non-subscribed host, but to use baseos and appstream eus repositories, you'd need to temporarily subscribe to the ubi8 container.
 - SSH enabled on your OpenShift node(s).